RobertTalbert/discretecs/Video/scripts-module-5.md

 To write the sum of a sequence "a" starting at index 1 and going through index n, we write this: The big symbol here is a giant Greek capital letter "sigma", which starts with s to remind you of sums.
 Read this as "the sum of a_k, from k = 1 to k = n".
 THis means a1 plus a2 plus a3 plus a4, and so on through an.
 We can change a lot in this "sigma notation".
 For example the name of the index is irrelevant.
 We can also start the summing in a different place, or end it in a different place, or both.

-For example using the sequence f_n = 2**n, here's the sum of f_i where i goes from 0 through 4 as we saw above, and here's the sum of f_k where k goes from 1 to 8.
+For example here's the sum of 2^i where i goes from 0 through 4 as we saw above, and here's the sum of 2^k where k goes from 3 to 8.
+Notice it doesn't really matter what I call the index, as long as it's the same variable used inside the sigma -- it's just a counting variable, like you would use in a FOR loop.
+Also there's no rule saying the counter must start at 0 or 1.

-We don't even have to have the name of a sequence present if we use a closed formula.
-For example this sum where n goes from 0 to 6 of n(n+1)/2 is this number here.

 In fact, sigma notation is really just a mathematical way of writing a FOR loop with an accumulating variable that we change by adding.
-For example, the last example in sigma notation is equivalent to this FOR loop.
+For example, this sigma notation adds up the expression n(n+1)/2 from n = 0 to 10.
+Here's the corresponding FOR loop that does the same thing.
+And you can also do this with a list comprehension by generating a list of the terms of the sum and then using the `sum` command to add them up.

 We can also multiply sequence elements together, and we use a giant Greek letter pi for that.
 So this notation means take the elements of sequence "a" from 0 through n, and multiply them together.
 For example, the product of k^2 from k = 1 to 8 is this number.
 Notice that if we look at the product of just the variable "k" from 1 to n, this is 1 times 2 times 3 times and so on up through n-1 times n, which is n factorial.